 The building and equipment were gifts of Cynthia and Tom Dixon in 2000.
 Tom Dixon held a number of roles during his tenure at Berkshire School from 1961-1976 and 1980-2000, including science teacher, Director of Technology and Dean of Students.
 He and his wife, Cynthia, a music teacher and the director of the equestrian team at Berkshire, shared a love of the arts and astronomy.

-- 14” Meade LX200gps Mount/Telescope with equatorial wedge.
-The telescope has the ability to identify and track stars across night sky over long periods of time given an accurate polar alignment (aligning the mount with the celestial pole).
+The flagship of the observatory is the 14” Meade LX200GPS telescope with equatorial wedge.
+This telescope has the ability to identify and track stars and other celestial objects across the night sky over long periods of time given an accurate polar alignment (aligning the mount with the celestial pole).
+This enables long exposure astrophotography, necessary for recording faint objects.

-- Image Intensifier – Eyepiece that uses night-vision technology to boost the contrast and brightness of faint objects such as nebulae and galaxies for observational purposes.
+The observatory also hosts a selection of high quality wide-field eyepieces and an image intensifier device that uses night-vision technology to boost the contrast and brightness of faint objects, such as nebulae and galaxies for visual observation.